Storage Tiers

 Hot Tier (RocksDB)

-The hot tier handles all incoming writes with sub-millisecond latency using RocksDB column families.
+The hot tier handles incoming writes in RocksDB-backed table stores.

 Characteristics: